-Subject: Transfer of your Railway Pension Scheme Pension Benefits
+Subject: Transfer of your Amex Pension Scheme Pension Benefits

-Dear Frederick,
+Dear Lisa,

-Please find enclosed the Suitability Report regarding the transfer of your Railway Pension Scheme benefits to Pension Practitioner, which David will discuss with you on my behalf.
+Please find enclosed the Suitability Report regarding the transfer of your Amex Pension Scheme benefits to Pension Practitioner, which David Knight will discuss with you on my behalf.

-Please review the report in full and raise any questions that you may have with David.
-Once you are happy with the contents, please sign and date each of the following:
+Please review the report in full and raise any questions that you may have with David Knight.
+Once you are happy with the contents, please sign and date this where indicated.